 After clicking on the payment button, the customer either receives a blank page or a message from their Internet Explorer browser that:

-Navigation to the webpage was canceled
+Navigation to the webpage was cancelled

 Some customers then retry purchasing the item numerous times and still receive the same message.